Distinctive Sybase Offerings Face an Uncertain Future

 To put it another way, they're non-essential.
 That has some industry veterans fretting about what's in store for Replication Server and other distinctive Sybase offerings.

-"I'll stick my neck out and express my hopes that Sybase Replication Server will enter [SAP's Enterprise Information Management] fold, since it's a quality product and SAP's EIM stable currently lacks its advanced replication and synchronization capabilities," says Philip Russom, senior manager with TDWI Research, a part of The Data Warehousing Institute.
+"I'll stick my neck out and express my hopes that Sybase Replication Server will enter [SAP's Enterprise Information Management] fold, since it's a quality product and SAP's EIM stable currently lacks its advanced replication and synchronization capabilities," says Philip Russom, senior manager with TDWI Research.

 Russom stresses, however, that "anything we say now is pure speculation, since I'm sure that … [SAP is] nowhere near making such decisions. "